EyeSurf Reviews & Service Offerings

-Eyesurf also charges a $39.95 installation fee for all new clients, which can be waived if the client chooses to purchase a $100 modem from Eyesurf.
-Another aspect of Eyesurf’s presentation that we found utterly disappointing is the lack of any list of features that any of their plans come with.
-Whether or not the customer has the option to get another static IP, or have web space is completely unknown.
+Eyesurf has a Service Activation Fee of $25.
+Though may be waived if the client chooses to purchase a $100 modem from Eyesurf.
+One aspect of Eyesurf Internet that we found rather disappointing is the lack of any list of features that any of their plans come with.
+Whether or not the customer has the option to get another static IP, or 24/7 support is not known.

 |Web Email Access:|